UPPMAX/uppmax_intro_cases/docs/hpc.md

 - [User guides](https://www.uppmax.uu.se/support/user-guides/)

-- The storage systems we have provide a total volume of about 20 PB, the equivalent of nearly 15 billion 3.5-inch floppy disks or 40,000 years of 128-bit encoded music.
-Read more on the storage systems page.
+- The storage systems we have provide a total volume of about 25 PB, the equivalent of  50,000 years of 128-bit encoded music.
+Read more on the [storage systems page](https://www.uppmax.uu.se/resources/systems/storage-systems/).

 ### UPPMAX storage system names (projects & home directories)
 - Rackham storage: Crex & Domus